 One of Bath’s most famous residents was Jane Austen, who briefly lived here and featured the city in her novels.
 Start with the Jane Austen Centre, to get an understanding of how Bath influenced her writings, before exploring some of the places frequented by her heroes and heroines.
 The Assembly Rooms were a popular meeting place in Jane Austen’s time, and still used for events today.
 In the basement of the Assembly Rooms is a Fashion Museum where you can see how people (mostly the upper classes) dressed through the ages.

 And you can take lunch or afternoon tea in the Pump Room, beside the Roman Baths.
 This was where fashionable people once came to drink the spa water, and you can even try a glass of the water for yourself.
 (Read more about Jane Austen and her association with Bath here.)

 The Postal Museum is very small, but interesting because it helps to explain how Bath became such an important place.
 It showcases two men – Ralph Allen and John Palmer – who were influential local figures as well as being central to the development of the UK postal service.
 And the Roman Baths, where 18th century visitors took the waters, are a reminder of the city’s importance long before Georgian times.

 The Small Museums of Bath

 Apart from the ones I’ve already mentioned, there are numerous small museums in Bath.
 One of my favourites was the Old Theatre Royal and Masonic Hall (read more about it here).
 But I have still to visit the Herschel Museum or the Museum of Bath at Work, or the very many others.

-I will be adding more museums to this list as I get round to visiting them.
+I will be adding more of the museums of Bath as I get round to visiting them.
 But it will be a while until I’ve seen them all!